 Yes, yes and yes.
 Struggling with these tasks meant I was a moral failure, right?

 Even now, even without the depression, there are times when I still feel like I'm failing, when I don't hoover for a while, or when I remember that I haven't changed the bed sheets for a few weeks.

 But after listening to [KC Davis' TedTalk](https://www.youtube.com/watch?v=M1O_MjMRkPg), I'm realising that I had it all wrong.

 > ...having an organised closet doesn’t make you a success.
 And living out of a pile of laundry on the floor doesn’t make you a failure.
 You know where the shirt you want to wear is - it just might take you a bit of sifting to find it. **The truth is: it’s not about morality.
 It’s about functionality.** Does your home work for you?
 Not some hypothetical houseguest that is coming to inspect your closet.

 As women, we do the majority of the unpaid work.
 The caring.
 The cleaning.
 The cooking.
 The tidying up.
 The laundry.

 Add that to working on our own careers.
 Improving our health.
 Staying connected with family and friends.
 Doing all the shit that we feel we 'should' be doing.
 And so many tasks that we really don't need to be.

-Sometimes the housework, the cooking, the cleaning, the laundry gets put on the back burner simply because we don't have systems in place to help when things get busy.
+Sometimes, the housework, the cooking, the cleaning, and the laundry get put on the back burner simply because we don't have systems in place to help when things get busy.